30-Year-Old Right Wing – Tampa Bay Lightning

 Re-signed with the Lightning on a six-year, $34.8 million contract in June of 2014.

-Callahan scored a power-play goal in regulation and added the deciding goal in the shootout in Saturday's 3-2 victory over the Avalanche.
+Callahan scored the game-winning goal late in the third period and also had an assist in Saturday's win over Arizona.

 To instantly reveal our fantasy analysis of every player – including Ryan Callahan – simply subscribe now.